swiss-ai-center/a-guide-to-mlops/docs/index.md

       title_highlight: deploy
       planet: saturn
       body: |
-        A trained model creates value only when it serves predictions.
-Package it with BentoML and expose a local FastAPI endpoint, then containerize it with Docker and push the image to a registry.
-Wire builds and deployments into your CI/CD pipeline, roll the model out on Kubernetes, and scale training with self-hosted runners that spin up specialized pods on demand.
+        Package the model with BentoML, expose a FastAPI endpoint, and containerize it with Docker.
+Push the image to a registry, wire builds and deployments into your CI/CD pipeline, and roll the model out on Kubernetes with self-hosted runners for specialized training pods.
       actions:
         - type: primary
           text: Next stop